vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 862 ( about sūta ), 869 (Balla 235; worshippers in some lasena discards parts of it), parte drink a beverage called 916 (rans down animal saari bhang prepared from croshed fices or sacrifices even with hemp leaves, which is supposed kuśas and flowers ), 9271, 992,

 to be dear to Saikara 235.
-948-9 (no dharma higher than Sivasarohits on Hathayoga 1127, doiog good to others ) 1419
+948-9 (no dharma higher than Śivasarohits on Hathayoga 1127, doiog good to others ) 1419

 1426, 14272; describes (six angas of Yoga ), 14310, Khecarimudrā 1454; mentions | 14450, 14471-81, 1450n, ten mudrds as best 1127 ; 1 1455.